go-services/gs/docs/content/annotations/what-are-annotations.md

 GS annotations are comments that you can add to your code to tell GS how to generate the code for your services.

-GS annotations use a the following format:
+GS annotations use the following format:

 ```go
 // @annotationName(key="value", key="value")